avadlapatla/blog/docs/eks/cluster.md

 ###Setup
-EKSCTL supports creating and managing clusters leveraging YAML files.
+eksctl supports creating and managing clusters leveraging YAML files.
 Using the following YAML configuration file, eksctl creates the cluster named west-example in the us-west-2 region.
 It then provisions EKS managed node group with SSM agent pre installed.

 ```
 apiVersion: eksctl.io/v1alpha5